FashioNXT/EventNXT-Fall2024/README.md

 ## Recommanded: Running in Containers by Docker

-> For now you need to swtich to the branch: `setup-ming`.
+> For now you need to swtich to the branch: `dev`.
 > ```bash
+> git fetch origin dev
-> git checkout setup-ming
+> git checkout dev
 > ```

 Please check you have Docker deamon running on your machine.
 If not, install it following https://docs.docker.com/engine/install/.